 | || || |

 In 2015 we decided to add yet another breed of sheep to South Yeo.
-Herdwicks are renowned for being the hardiest breed of UK sheep and although Cumbria is their main home, there are plenty up on Dartmoor, so sourcing them locally is not a problem.
-In 2016, hugely enjoying the breed, we added significantly to the flock with Cumbrian stock which we brought to Devon from the Weir family in Borrowdale.
+Herdwicks are renowned for being the hardiest breed of UK sheep and although Cumbria is their main home, there are plenty up on Dartmoor.
+In 2016, hugely enjoying the breed, we added significantly to the flock with Cumbrian stock from the Weir family in Borrowdale.
 They are strong boned - their legs are significantly sturdier than those of our other breeds - have coarse wool, and are extremely agile, used to coping with mountain grazing.
 On harsh terrain they tend to have just the one lamb - born entirely black - but we have found on our kinder pasture that the majority of our ewes produce twins.
 As they mature the heads and legs become completely white and the black coat turns first brown and then grey.

 | || || |